mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/brush_tips.rst

 Brush Mode
 ''''''''''

-Mask
+Alpha Mask
     For colored brushes, don't paint the actual colors, but make a grayscale brush tip that will be colored by your selected foreground/background color.
 Lighter areas will be interpreted as more transparent.
-Color
+Color Image
-    Use the fully colored brush tip.
+    Use the brush tip image exactly as it is.
+Especially useful for image stamps.
-Lightness
+Lightness Map
     .. versionadded:: 4.3
+        Combines the features of Alpha Mask and Image Stamp modes.
+Transparency is preserved as it is in Image Stamp mode, but colors or gray tones in the brush are replaced by the foreground color.
+The Lightness values of the brush tip image (if thinking in HSL mode) are preserved, so dark parts of the image are dark, and bright parts are bright.
+This allows image stamps where you can choose the color, but preserve highlights and shadows, and can even create an effect of thick paint in a brush stroke by simulating the highlights and shadows caused by the texture of the paint and brush stroke (sometimes called an "impasto" effect).

-        Similar to mask, except maintaining the lightness differences in the brush tip.
-Transparency stays the same as it does in colored mode, but darker tones will be in the tone of the current foreground color.
-There are three sliders here, to control the exact feel of the current brush tip in this mode:
+    There are three sliders here, to control the exact feel of the current brush tip in Lightness or Gradient mode:

     Neutral point
         This is the lightness level that will be the same as your current foreground color.
 Higher values than this will be lighter versions of the current foreground color, and lower, darker versions of the current color.